 Strengths of usability tests

-- Usability testing makes it realistic for teams to test early and often, catching problems while it’s still easy to fix them.
+- Usability testing makes it realistic for teams to evaluate the usability of their designs early and often, catching problems while it’s still easy to fix them.

 - Usability testing is great to demonstrate usability problems in your product to skeptical stakeholders, for example management and development teams